I-RoshanKumar/I-RoshanKumar/README.md

 <img align="right" alt="Coding" width="400" src="https://media.giphy.com/media/u2pmTWUi0MXjyrMaVj/giphy.gif" />

 <h3 align="center">
     I am Roshan Kumar, hailing from West Bengal.
-I am pursuing a Computer Science and Engineering degree at the University of Engineering and Management in Jaipur.
+Completed a Computer Science and Engineering degree from the University of Engineering and Management in Jaipur.
 With a passion for technology, I am eager to learn and develop my skills in this field.
 </h3>

 <p align="left">